Support the health of your beautiful smile; give your gums the TLC that they deserve!

 My gums hurt.
 What treatments do you offer?

-Here again, we will need to assess the condition or state of your gums at our office in Davie, FL.
+Here again, we will need to assess the condition or state of your gums at our dental office in Davie, FL.
 While gum tenderness can be symptomatic of disease, our dentists need to confirm the presence as well as extent or stage of disease.
 This information is then used to develop a plan of attack.
 We believe in minimally invasive treatments and account for one-of-a-kind biological and genetic nuances.
 So, sometimes the level of care is adjusted based on how well your gums respond to initial treatment, too.
 Depending on your specific needs, options for therapy range from DNA testing to combat gum disease based on the presence of certain types of oral pathogens in your mouth to painless, precision laser-assisted therapy as an alternative to invasive cutting associated with conventional gum surgeries.
 We can even provide special oral trays to deliver powerful bacteria-fighting medicine deeply into the gums.
 Patients also love the added benefit of fresher breath and whiter teeth with these Perio Trays™ from Perio Protect™ and their peroxide-based medicine.
 To schedule a complimentary digital scan, call your “tooth tribe” at Semidey Dental today at (954) 939-0996.

 FAQs

-Am I at risk?
+Am I at risk for gum disease?

 How does gum disease develop?